-Parents are encouraged to contact Cathy James if they are concerned that their child may have additional requirements relating to Special Educational Needs and Disability (SEND).
+Parents are encouraged to contact Dave Partridge if they are concerned that their child may have additional requirements relating to Special Educational Needs and Disability (SEND).

-Contact details - 01332 843223 - cjames@ecclesbourne.derbyshire.sch.uk
+Contact details - 01332 843223 - DPartridge@ecclesbourne.derbyshire.sch.uk

 What types of Special Education Needs and Disabilities does the school cater for?